MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 ## Download and install PlayFab SDK

 Use the PlayFab Editor Extensions package to install the SDK.
-The PlayFab Editor Extensions are a stand-alone Unity plug-in that streamlines the installation of the SDK and configuring the PlayFab settings for your Title.
+The PlayFab Editor Extensions are a stand-alone Unity plug-in that streamlines installing the SDK and configuring the PlayFab settings for your Title.
 For information about installing the SDK without using the PlayFab Editor Extensions, see [Installing the PlayFab SDK for Unity](installing-unity3d-sdk.md#download-and-install-the-sdk-only).

 1. Download the [PlayFab Unity Editor Extensions Asset Package](https://github.com/PlayFab/UnityEditorExtensions/raw/master/Packages/PlayFabEditorExtensions.unitypackage).
 2. Open your Unity Project.